vedantIngale1608/first-code/README.md

 # first-code
-Thia is my first GIt Repository
+This is my first GIt Repository
+Author - Vedant Ingale